jimboca/udi-poly-FlumeWater/README.md

 #### Requirements

 Fill out all parameters in the Configuration page.
-See (Configuration Page)[POLYGLOT_CONFIG.md] for more information.
+See [Configuration Page](POLYGLOT_CONFIG.md) for more information.

 ## Revision History